DevExpress/devextreme-reactive/packages/dx-react-chart/docs/guides/plugin-overview.md

 - `Legend` - renders a legend
 - `Title` - renders a title

+## Data Processing Plugins

+- `Scale` - process data for futher rendering axes and series.

+## Plugin Order

-The plugin order is important because plugins are rendered in the same order they are defined in the Chart component.
+The plugin order is important.
+UI plugins are rendered in the same order they are defined in the Chart component.
 For example, if the `BarSeries` plugin precedes the `LineSeries`, the line series overlays the bar series.

 .embedded-demo({ "path": "chart-basic/combination-series", "showThemeSelector": true })

+Also the data processing plugin `Scale` should be after series and axes plugins because it is use their options for correct processing data.

 The Chart's plugins use special components to render the UI.
 You can implement your component suite or use a predefined one: